 The topics of No Contact Orders and Civil Standby Orders are addressed thoroughly in different sections of this site.
 Be sure to review them because each plays a very prominent role in domestic violence cases.

 Role of the Victim’s Advocate

 Domestic violence cases, more than any other criminal charge, involve a lot of input from the alleged victim in the case.
 This input comes in the form of the appointed victim’s advocate (VA).
 The VA appears at every hearing to act as the voice of the alleged victim, who for a variety of reasons may not want to appear in court.
 Most courts place a lot of stock on the VA’s position on a variety of topics.
 Most of these advocates wok in conjunction with the prosecutor’s office which can call into question the independent nature of their actions.
 If a victim does not believe his or her interests are being adequately represented by the VA, private counsel can be sought to speak on their behalf.

-A Pre-trial conference or hearing is a status conference where the prosecutor, your attorney, and judge have an opportunity to talk with each other and see how the case is progressing.
-This is a time when your attorney may do some negotiating though most of that happens outside of the courtroom.
+A pre-trial conference or hearing is a status conference where the prosecutor, your attorney, and judge have an opportunity to speak with one another and see how the case is progressing.
+This is a time when your attorney may do some negotiating, though most of that happens outside of the courtroom.
 There may be an exchange of information or further discovery but your chief responsibility will be to sign for a new court date.

-A readiness hearing happens prior to trial to determine if all parties are prepared for and ready to begin a trial.
-At this hearing, any issues over discovery and witnesses will be addressed.
+A readiness hearing is held prior to trial to determine if all parties are prepared for and ready to begin a trial.
+At this hearing, any lingering issues regarding discovery and witnesses will be addressed.
 On occasion, a case will be resolved at this hearing, but the ultimate purpose of this hearing is to make certain that the case is ready for trial.